 Recently, though, Nintendo announced a remake of 1993's Link's Awakening, and most likely thanks to that, I've had retro hardware on my mind.

 Somewhere in an Atlanta thrift shop in the mid 90s, age ~6 Dan had a stroke of luck.
 In a taped-shut clear plastic bag with "50¢" Sharpied on it, nestled among a bunch of random bric-a-brac, was a gray plastic rectangle with a brightly colored sticker on it: a copy of Tetris for Game Boy.

 I was so excited about the prospect of slotting together tiny pixellated blocks ("even in the car!") that I completely missed that there was a second game in the bag.
 Down at the bottom, with a much more unassuming design, was a copy of Link's Awakening, Nintendo's first foray into handheld gaming with its Legend of Zelda series.

 I lost interest in Tetris after about a half hour of play time, but Link's Awakening captured my attention in a way that no other game up to that point in my life ever had.
 It was my first experience with the persistent RPG elements that would become bread and butter for most of my age group when the Pokémon craze swept through a year or two later.
 I spent hours guiding Link through dungeon after dungeon, each one yielding a new way to access unexplored parts of the little world I was learning my way around.

 All of that is to say that this new remake has me looking back fondly on afternoons whiled away squinting at a tiny green LCD, making a little 8x8 sprite swing a sword, and somewhere in the course of that reminiscing an idea struck.
 That hardware had to be pretty simple, right?
-A power constrained, super slow processor; a handful of kilobytes of RAM; and just a minuscule little monochrome screen, right?
+A power constrained, super slow processor1; a handful of kilobytes of RAM;2 and just a minuscule little monochrome screen3, right?